kubernetes/kubernetes/docs/proposals/petset.md

 leaving the supporting resources is the safest path (safety first) with a potential future policy applied to the PetSet for how to manage supporting resources (DeleteImmediately, GarbageCollect, Preserve).

-OPEN: Should information about the state of the pods in the PetSet be reflected in PetSet status?
-Summarizing which pods match the current PetSet state would be extremely valuable.
+The controller should reflect summary counts of resources on the PetSet status to enable clients to easily understand the current state of the set.

 ### Parameterizing pod templates and supporting resources